Sekanko/Sekanko/README.md

 This project was part of the "Advanced Java" class during the third semester.

 **🎯 Goals:**
-- Practice Java, Gradle, Spring Boot, REST API, and other technologies from the "Project MPR"
+- Practice Java, Gradle, Spring Boot, REST API, and other related technologies
 - Learn how to fetch data from external APIs
 - Understand the structure and configuration of multi-module projects